Dionysus God of Wine & Ecstasy | Key Facts, Symbols and Myths

 Shiva: The Hindu god of destruction and regeneration, often associated with cannabis (bhang) consumption, symbolizing transcendence and spiritual liberation.
 His dance, Tandava represents both creation and chaos.

-Philosophy & literature
+Philosophy & literature on

 Dichotomy between ordered and disordered – Friedrich Nietzsche explored Dionysian concepts in The Birth of Tragedy.
 He highlighted the intellectual dichotomy between the Dionysian (irrational, disordered) and the Apollonian (rational, ordered).
 Nietzsche argued that Greek tragedy was shaped by the tension between these two forces.